Acacia polystachya: Description

 The tree typically grows to a height of 3 to 25 m and has dark brown to grey coloured bark that is smooth of corrugated.
 It has smooth to pustular, flattened or angular branchlets that are grey, brown or purplish in colour.
 Like most species of Acacia it has phyllodes rather than true leaves.
-The narrowly elliptic phyllodes are sometimes asymmetrical and stright to sickle shaped.
+The narrowly elliptic phyllodes are sometimes asymmetrical and straight to sickle shaped.
 The glabrous and chartaceous phyllodes are 7.5 to 25 cm in length and 10 to 32 mm and have two to three prominent nerves.
 It blooms between April and July producing yellow flowers.
 The flower-spikes are 3.5 to 7.5 cm in length and are loosely arranged with bands of pale yellow flowers.
 The thinly coriaceous blackish seed pods that form after flowering have a linear shape and are straight-sided to slightly and often constricted between seeds and covered in a powdery white coating.
 The glabrous pods can be strongly curved and irregularly twisted with a length of 8.3 to 13 cm and 6 to 10 mm.
 The black and slightly pitted seeds inside the pods are arranged longitudinally and have a discoid shape with a length of 3.5 to 4.2 mm with a yellow funicle surrounding it.